maverstr/FabAcademy2021-Maxime_Verstraeten/docs/project/electronics.md

 ##  Inputs: pressure measurements
 To control the pressure inside the chamber, it is nice to have a measurement of this.
-To do so, I chose a pressure sensor that is able to measure up to 2 bars: the MPRLS0030PG0000SA.
-I wanted it be reachable using I2C but this version was not available on the vendors I checked, so I took the SPI version.
+To do so, I chose a pressure sensor that can measure up to 2 bars: the MPRLS0030PG0000SA.
+I wanted it to be reachable using I2C but this version was not available on the vendors I checked, so I took the SPI version.

 <figure> <center>
   <img src="./../../img/finalProject/MPRL.jpg" alt="phantomDrawing" width="80%" />